mozhdehNouri/androidStudies/kotlin/coroutine/Coroutine.md

+you can't do heavy opration like networking or data base... in ui thread your app will be freezing you have to using background thread . so coroutine allows running heavy tasks away from UI Thread in the background, which ultimately gives a smooth and better experience to the user of the app.

 A coroutine is a very efficient and complete framework to manage concurrency in a more performant and simple way.

- coroutine allows running heavy tasks away from UI Thread in the background, which ultimately gives a smooth and better experience to the user of the app.

-you can't do heavy opration like networking or data base... in ui thread your app will be freezing  you have to using background thread .

-#### What are Coroutines?
+#### What exactly are Coroutines mean?

 Coroutines = Co + Routines